Spirent/openperf/doc/modules/tvlp.md

 After a profile has completed its run, the `state` revert back to READY.

-### Keys
+### Properties

-The TVLP module responds to the following configuration keys:
+The TVLP module responds to the following configuration properties:

 - **id** -- unique TVLP identifier.
 Leave field empty to generate value.
 - **time.start** -- ISO8601-formatted TVLP profile start time.
 Only available when `state` = COUNTDOWN or RUNNING (read only)